Empirical Bayes When Estimation Precision Predicts Parameters: Estimating by local linear regression

-We will consider the following local linear regression of $Y_i$ on $x_i$.
-There are many steps imposed for ease of theoretical analysis, but we conjecture are unnecessary in practice.
-In our empirical exercises, omitting these steps do not affect performance. \begin{enumerate}[label=(LLR-\arabic*)] \item Fix some kernel $K(\cdot)$.
+We enforce these properties in the below procedure that we analyze.
+We anticipate the projection steps to be unnecessary in practice and hold with high probability in theory.
+Precisely, we add the steps \cref{item:llr_project_bandwidth,item:hprojections,item:holderprojectionm,item:holderprojections} to the procedure in \cref{item:e1}--\cref{item:e4}.
+We also make the dependence on the selected bandwidths explicit:

+\begin{enumerate}[label=(LLR-\arabic*)] \item Fix some kernel $K(\cdot)$.
 Use the direct plug-in procedure of \citet{calonico2019nprobust} to estimate a bandwidth $\hat h_{n,m}$. \item For some $C_h > 1$, project $\hat h_{n,m}$ to some interval $[C_h^{-1} n^{-1/5}, C_h n^{-1/5}]$ so as to enforce that it converges at the optimal rate:\footnote{We use the $\gets$ notation to reassign a variable so that we can reduce notation clutter.}

 \item Using $\hat h_{n,m}$, estimate $m_0$ with the local linear regression estimator $\hatm_\raw$ under kernel $K(\cdot)$ and bandwidth $\hat h_{n,m}$.

 \item Project the resulting estimator $\hatm$ to the H\"older class $C_{A_3}^2( [0,1])$: We obtain $\hatm$ through this procedure.